Skip to main content

 or with pip install "dlt[clickhouse]", which installs the dlt library and the necessary dependencies for working with ClickHouse as a destination.

 To load data into ClickHouse, you need to create a ClickHouse database.
-While we recommend asking our GPT-4 assistant for details, we have provided a general outline of the process below:
+While we recommend asking our GPT-4 assistant for details, we've provided a general outline of the process below:

 1. You can use an existing ClickHouse database or create a new one.